 The 3D seismic acquisition programme, which we commenced on the SWAP contract area on 31 May 2016, was safely completed on 27 December 2016 covering acquisition of 1300 square kilometres of 3D data.
 The acquisition programme used BP’s advanced, proprietary Independent Simultaneous Source with Nodes (ISSNTM) technology.

-Preparations are ongoing for drilling exploration wells in three prospective areas.
+Preparations are ongoing for the drilling of exploration wells in three prospective areas.
 The Environmental and Socio-economic Impact Assessment (ESIA) for the first SWAP well was disclosed in August 2020 and following public discussions was approved by the government in January 2021.
 Plans are to spud the first exploration well in the third quarter of 2021.